danbev/learning-crypto/notes/tuf.md

 to retrieve this version update from the TUF server.
-Now if an attacker was able to include other metadata files, which are available in the TUF repository only they are not part of the request version, it would be possible for them those targets to be sent to the client.
-Having the `snapshot.json` prevents this as it specifies which metadata files are included in a specific version and no other metadata files that may exist in the TUF repository are included.
+Now if an attacker was able to include other metadata files, which are available in the TUF repository only they are not part of the request version, it would be possible for them those targets to be sent to the client.Having the `snapshot.json` prevents this as it specifies which metadata files are included in a specific version and no other additional metadata files that may exist in the TUF repository are included.

 So that leaves us with `timestamp.json`.
 This is a file that is downloaded by the client and usually has a short expiration date.
 As mentioned before this is